charliecalvert/CloudNotes/Assignments/React/ReactNativeAndroidSdk.md

 On your phone, go to **About Device**.
 Find the build number.
 Tap it seven times.

+## Exit the Android X86 Instance

+In the File menu of VirtualBox, choose **Close | Send the shutdown signal**.
+A prompt will appear in the VM.
+Choose to shutdown the tablet.

 ## Test

 Now run **adb devices**: